-James Ballard, Jr of Albemarle, the son of James Ballard, Sr and the grandson of Thomas Horace Ballard of Albemarle County, Virginia, was born 16 March 1813, according to his tombstone in Brooklyn, New York.
-We are still researching the details of the life of James Ballard, Sr, but present here what we know of his son, James, Jr. At least one researcher claims James Sr removed to Kershaw, South Carolina, but this is contradicted by the recording of his will in Albamarle County, Virginia.
+James Ballard, Jr of New York City, the son of James Ballard, Sr and the grandson of Thomas Horace Ballard of Albemarle County, Virginia, was born 16 March 1813, according to his tombstone in Brooklyn, New York.
+We are still researching the details of the life of James Ballard, Sr, but present here what we know of his son, James, Jr. At least one researcher claims James Sr removed to Kershaw, South Carolina, but this is contradicted by the recording of his will in Albemarle County, Virginia.
 Secondary sources fail to mention James, Jr, perhaps because of his removal to New York City.

 The National Register nomination for the Ballard-Maupin House, also known as Plainview Farm in Albemarle County, Virginia, recounts this history of the property and provides some information on this branch of the Ballard family.
 Our comments appear in brackets.

 The Ballard-Maupin House (Plainview Farm) is significant under Criterion C on the local level as an example of a well-preserved, early vernacular domestic building in Albemarle County.
 Architectural evidence and archival research suggests that a portion of the house may date from the 1750-1790 period.
 This portion was probably built by Thomas Ballard, one of the earliest settlers in the Free Union area.
 Less than a dozen houses are known to date from this period in Albemarle County.
 The majority of the house dates from the 1800-1820 period and was probably built by one of Ballard’s sons.
 The level of craftsmanship evident in the extensive hand-carved woodwork and mantels is unusual for a vernacular house of this period.
 The house received several small additions in the 19~ century.
 The present owners have built a sympathetic addition on the north.
 The outbuildings are remnants of the working farm that was at his site well into the 1940s.